Crochet Flower Blanket

 crochet cream flower blanket with orange shell border

 This is the second time I’ve made this pattern and I’m even more in love with it!
-It really is methodical, rhythmic and extremely relaxing to make.
-Sounds weird to say, but so true.

 Once I got the hang of where to insert my hook into the “eye” of each stitch, the double crochets start coming together so nicely.

-This is all double crochet five together across three “eyes.”
 To me, it makes the prettiest little flower.
 I believe this stitch would be very similar to star or marguerite stitch, possibly jasmine stitch?
-But honestly, as I write this, I’m not taking the time to go and research each one of those to see the difference.

-The blanket pictured below is the first version I made.
-It’s called CJ’s Flower Banket after my friend’s dear mom who originally made this over 30 years ago.
+It’s called CJ’s Flower Blanket after my friend’s dear mom who originally made this over 30 years ago.

 After CJ died, my friend found a typed-up paper with pattern notes in her mom’s craft room, but no name for the blanket, so that’s why I called it CJ’s Flower Blanket.